ImmunityBio, Inc. (IBRX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 10, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ImmunityBio, Inc. ("ImmunityBio" or the "Company") (NASDAQ: IBRX).
+LOS ANGELES, April 14, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against ImmunityBio, Inc. ("ImmunityBio" or the "Company") (NASDAQ: IBRX).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN IMMUNITYBIO, INC. (IBRX), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 26, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR IMMUNITYBIO INVESTMENTS, CLICK HERE BEFORE MAY 26, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?